 - Think simple – You should keep your storyline simple since you only have 30-60 seconds to get your message across.

 - Use inspiring music – The right music along with visuals can inspire an audience to act.

-- Involve real people – Nothing is more authentic than the people who are affected by a real-life issue your non-profit is trying to resolve.
+- Involve real people – Nothing will be more impactful than featuring the people who are affected by a real-life issue your nonprofit is trying to resolve.
 See if the people you are trying to serve want to be involved in your commercial or PSA.

 Feeding South Dakota produced this commercial that covers many of the points we outline above.
 They used a relatable subject, as well as a straightforward script and simple props to relay an important message about hunger.

-While few non-profits have the power and money that RED does, the charity formed by mega star Bono did an outstanding job with the following commercial, which was first shown at a rock concert in 2014.
-It takes story-telling to a whole new level, while still being clear.
+While few nonprofits have the power and money that RED does, the charity formed by mega star Bono did an outstanding job with the following commercial, which was first shown at a rock concert in 2014.
+It’s brilliant nonprofit marketing, and it takes story-telling to a whole new level, while still being clear.

-The PSA below, created by Big Brothers and Sisters in 2011 uses music to make it uplifting, inspiring, and memorable without spending big bucks.
+The PSA below, created by Big Brothers and Sisters in 2011, uses music to make it uplifting, inspiring, and memorable without spending big nonprofit marketing bucks.

 Each of these examples is different, yet potent.
 While some people may be saying to themselves: ‘My organization can’t possibly afford a fancy commercial or PSA”, the reality is that you don’t have to employ expensive graphics or editing techniques.

 If you don’t have a big marketing budget, you can look for real people helped by your organization in your nonprofit CRM and take a simple approach, and still make it very impactful.

 Take for instance, the Kids Cancer Project in Australia.
 A number of years ago they used real patients, not actors, to produce a commercial that asked for help in eradicating kids cancer.
 It was smart nonprofit marketing.
 Creative production companies say this remains a viable technique today.